VenkatRaman3103/Omnimux/README.md

 ## Display Modes 🖥️

-Omnimux supports two display modes:
+Omnimux supports two display modes that apply to both the main interface and Harpoon:

 ### Popup Mode (Default)

-- Opens Omnimux in a tmux popup overlay
+- Opens interfaces in a tmux popup overlay
 - Non-intrusive and quick to access
 - Customizable size and border colors
-- Perfect for quick session switching
+- Perfect for quick session switching and harpoon navigation

 ### Window Mode

-- Opens Omnimux in a new tmux window
+- Opens interfaces in a new tmux window
 - Provides more space for complex operations
-- Useful when working with many sessions
+- Useful when working with many sessions or harpoon entries
 - Can be easily navigated back to

 ```bash